iloveivyxuan/CoArt/README.md

 # CreativeArt
 Computer Science Education tool based on generative art and block based programming

-Notes:
-- It's usually difficult for a bignner learn programming and processing APIs at the same time.
-So I have to teach one thing at a time.
-I should not provide too much new stuff at each time.
-- I can put a challenge at the end of each chapter to make sure users understand this chapter.
-- I need to convey that programing/coding is to solve problem or realize an idea.

 # Tutorial (Draft Version)
 ### Chapter One - Hello World
 - Challenge 1: draw a circle at center of the Canvas